Quintessentially Melbourne: A 'how to' for Victorian gardens

 Thirdly was the use of smaller, more colourful trees as a feature.
 Weeping trees were very popular for their unique form and compact size.
 Coloured foliage was also a favourite of the Victorians for providing seasonal interest.

 With the increased amount of leisure time that the middle class were able to enjoy, the use of shrubs as hedges saw a massive upswing in the 19th century.
 They were used to define borders and paths, as well as to hide unsightly necessities of urban dwelling.
 Furthermore, long stretches of neatly clipped hedges reinforced the notion of man’s control over nature.
-Standards also become common in pots or standing above garden beds.
+Standards also became common in pots or standing above garden beds.

 The Victorians were also avid plant collectors.
 Rose gardens were common, and with new plant varieties being made available, Victorians were spoilt for choice.